owncloud-archive/documentation/admin_manual/installation/source_installation.rst

 Name                Description
 =================== ===========================================================
-`Ctype`_            For character type checking
+`Ctype`_            For character type checking `cURL`_             Highly recommended, as some functionality, such as HTTP
-`DOM`_              For operating on XML documents through the DOM API `GD`_               For creating and manipulating image files in a variety of
-                    different image formats, including GIF, PNG, JPEG, WBMP, and XPM.
+                    user authentication, depends on it `DOM`_              For operating on XML documents through the DOM API `GD`_               For creating and manipulating image files in a variety of different image formats, including GIF, PNG, JPEG, WBMP, and XPM.
+HASH Message        For working with message digests (hash).
+Digest Framework
 `iconv`_            For working with the iconv character set conversion
                     facility.
 `JSON`_             For working with the JSON data-interchange format.